hashcloak/semaphore-noir-final-report/src/batching.md

 In an effort to lower on-chain verification costs, we added an additional feature for Semaphore in Noir: batching of Semaphore Noir proofs.
 We achieved this by using [recursive proofs](https://noir-lang.org/docs/dev/explainers/explainer-recursion/) in Noir.
 In this section we'll briefly explain how it works and how to use it.

-**[Draft report] Note:** the first implementation we made of this assumed a trusted backend that would generate the batch proof and gather the nullifiers and merkle roots.
-We are now working on an improved version where there is no need for a trusted backend and the nullifiers & merkle roots are propagated in the batching circuits during the batching process.
-The report already reflects this new functionality, the code is WIP.
-The links to the code & benchmarks will be updated when the code is ready.

 ## Batching the Semaphore proofs
 To achieve batching we use Noir circuits that verify 2 previously generated proofs, by using the `verify_proof` functionality:
 ```rust=